hubert-cywka/spark/docs/running-in-k8s.md

 2. Verify if cluster is running with `kubectl cluster-info`.
 3. Go to [terraform directory](../infrastructure/terraform).
 4. Run `terraform init` -> `terraform plan` -> `terraform apply --auto-approve`.

-// TODO: Add a powershell script that will also enable port forwarding.